shackett/yeast_metabolism/README.md

 ## Standard Workflow ##

+1. Infer fluxes through metabolism
     * Use boundaryDataBlender.R to construct FBA-boundary fluxes - boundaryFluxes.Rdata.
     * Use FBA_run_full_reco.R to run QP-FBA and generate files for FVA.
     * Run FVA using the gurobi python interace (qp_fba_clust.py) on a cluster.
     * Use FBA_run_full_reco.R to combine QP-estimates and FVA flux bounds for each reaction.

+2. Infer parametric forms for reactions
     * run reactionStructures.r to generate reaction-oriented relational information - creating lists of reaction forms and all relevent experimental and bioinformation information.
     * match_brenda.R - use scraped brenda files to determine supported regulators and their kinetic properties.

+3. Evaluate parametric forms using MCMC and visualize results
     * Run part of FBGA.R to pare lists of reaction forms down to relevant reactions and pass to cluster.
     * Determine a posterior distribution of parameter values for each reaction form on the cluster using FluxOptimClus.R - computationally intensive, but highly parallelizable.
     * Use FBGA.R to assess the significance of proposed parameteric form alterations, and generate summaries of each reaction's kinetic properties, species and control.
     * Interactively comb through reaction summary information laid out in shinyapp in order to search for control principals.

 ---